top of page

 Learn what employers look for in CVs UK recruiters skim in seconds.

-It surprises many jobseekers to learn that UK recruiters spend an average of six to eight seconds scanning each CV before deciding whether to continue reading.
-With hundreds of applicants applying for popular roles in retail, logistics and care, hiring managers do not have the time to analyse every detail.
-Instead, they look for a few key elements that signal clarity, relevance and professionalism.
+It surprises many job seekers to learn that UK recruiters spend an average of six to eight seconds scanning each CV before deciding whether to continue reading.
+With hundreds of applicants vying for popular roles in retail, logistics, and care, hiring managers simply do not have the time to analyse every detail.
+Instead, they focus on a few key elements that signal clarity, relevance, and professionalism.

-Understanding what employers look for in CVs UK wide can completely change the way you write and structure your document.
+Understanding what employers look for in CVs UK wide can completely change how you write and structure your document.
 The goal is not to impress recruiters with fancy designs.
-The goal is to help them understand your value as quickly and easily as possible.
+Instead, it’s about helping them understand your value as quickly and easily as possible.

 Layout and Clarity